 - I'd like to feel comfortable sending my kids biking along this primary corridor. - I hope we can restrict portions of Central to two lanes, or reduce street parking, and use the extra space for dedicated green bicycle lanes.
 Not only will this help me ride to Webster Street or Park Street (increasing business is those areas), it also will increase our property value. - It would be so wonderful to be able to stay on Central Avenue when biking with my two small children from our central alameda house to Webster Street shops or out to Bladium.
-Right now, we have to switch over to Santa Clara Avenue at Sherman Street, and Santa Clara Avenue is scary for biking with kids - faster traffic and multiple bus lines. - Main Street/West of Webster: I bike from the Main St ferry terminal every day along with dozens of other bikers in high commute hours we need safer options to get across the island, especially on Main Street and west of Webster Street! - Pacific/Main: Part of a blind curve northbound, needs visibility.
+Right now, we have to switch over to Santa Clara Avenue at Sherman Street, and Santa Clara Avenue is scary for biking with kids - faster traffic and multiple bus lines. - Every bicycle equals one less car and one less parking space that needs to be provided by merchants. - Main Street/West of Webster: I bike from the Main St ferry terminal every day along with dozens of other bikers in high commute hours we need safer options to get across the island, especially on Main Street and west of Webster Street! - Pacific/Main: Part of a blind curve northbound, needs visibility.
 The Pacific/Main transition is extremely bad, southbound, especially as a bike turning left. - Bay Trail/Crown Drive: - Bike access is difficult; storefronts also exist. - Information that bicyclists attract motorists to stop and shop at smaller stores may be true on major streets on the East End.
 It is not the case along Central Avenue.
-The proprietor of Wilmot Bookstore will attest to the fact that most of his business is supported by motorists and not by bicyclists. - McKay Avenue: The major issue for bike safety is crossing Central Ave after getting out of Crab Cove (McKay Ave); there's no crosswalk, 4 lanes of fast traffic, and the sidewalk to the next crosswalk (Sixth Street) is very narrow.
+The proprietor of Wilmot Bookstore will attest to the fact that most of his business is supported by motorists and not by bicyclists. - When coming out of Crab Cove, cyclists are spit out on a sidewalk and there is signage saying "Do not bike on the sidewalk."

+- McKay Avenue: The major issue for bike safety is crossing Central Ave after getting out of Crab Cove (McKay Ave); there's no crosswalk, 4 lanes of fast traffic, and the sidewalk to the next crosswalk (Sixth Street) is very narrow.
 Cars rarely stop at that crosswalk.
-When driving, lanes are often blocked by left-turners into Paden school (going west), or left turners into Webster (going east) so 2 lanes plus turn-lanes should not reduce the car capacity significantly. - Ninth Street: Bicycle improvements need to have a solution for coming from San Antonio Avenue to Ninth Street to Central Avenue (toward Eighth Street). - Paden: - Paden has opening ceremony every morning and parents drive into the back driveway something to consider.

-The ONLY thing it provides is a bike path and to get it people will get into accidents and badly injured or worse.
+When driving, lanes are often blocked by left-turners into Paden school (going west), or left turners into Webster (going east) so 2 lanes plus turn-lanes should not reduce the car capacity significantly. - Ninth Street: Bicycle improvements need to have a solution for coming from San Antonio Avenue to Ninth Street to Central Avenue (toward Eighth Street). - Paden: - Paden has opening ceremony every morning and parents drive into the back driveway something to consider. - The ONLY thing it provides is a bike path and to get it people will get into accidents and badly injured or worse.
 Not to mention the school children at Paden school.
 When school gets out it is a zoo on Central with parents picking up the kids.
 How many kids would get hurt in traffic accidents in order to provide a bike path?
 Is it worth it?
 Think again.